KatherineMichel/python-and-django-resources/README.md

 https://news.python.sc/ | Pythonic News

+https://twitter.com/carltongibson/status/1149596554191179777 | Carlton Gibson on Twitter: "This may be the smallest of negative gradients, but negative it is! @MariuszFelisiak is on 🔥 (Inbox Zero here we come?)… https://t.co/jnJKg7nQlo"

 https://medium.com/@Captain_Joannah/so-you-want-to-contribute-to-cpython-gather-here-5a2694148ca4 | So, You want to Contribute to Cpython : Gather here !!
 https://medium.com/mergify/case-study-cpython-development-workflow-472ae5843188 | Case Study: CPython Development Workflow – mergify – Medium
 https://discuss.python.org/t/vote-to-promote-joannah-nanjekye-as-a-core-dev/2347
 https://twitter.com/brettsky/status/1154908949956554752

 WebAssembly
 A Talk Near the Future of Python (a.k.a., Dave live-codes a WebAssembly Interpreter)